Classic Vegan Creme Brulee

 Love this Recipe?
 Leave a Rating!And follow @Vegan on Instagram for more.

-This vegan crème brûlée recipe was excerpted from The Two Spoons Cookbook by Hannah Sunderani© 2022 Hannah Sunderani.
+This vegan crème brûlée recipe was republished with permission from The Two Spoons Cookbook by Hannah Sunderani.
 Photography by Hannah Sunderani.
-Published by Penguin, an imprint of Penguin Canada, a division of Penguin Random House Canada Limited.
-Reproduced by arrangement with the Publisher.
 Special thanks to Sarah Hudson and Nicol Nawrath for recipe testing.
-All rights reserved.
-Please note that this article may contain affiliate links which supports our work at World of Vegan.

 newsletter offer